nheron/droolsonboarding/drools/lesson_2__binding.md

 end
 ```

-In the rule above, we add a constraint so that the mvtDate of the CashFlow is between the startDate and endDate of the AccountinPeriod.
+In the rule above, we add a constraint so that the mvtDate of the CashFlow is between the startDate and endDate of the AccountingPeriod.

 and the test case